-(13) Expected credit (loss) gains
+(12) Expected credit gains (loss)

-For the year 31 Dece
+For the ye For the years ended

+31 Dec 31 December

-2023 2022
+2024 2023

-Operating expenses - Expected credit (loss) gains
+Operating expenses - Expected credit gains (loss)

-Accounts receivable \$(175) \$3,048
+Accounts receivable \$1,501 \$(175)

-Please refer to Note 12 for more details on credit risk.
+Please refer to Note 12(4) for more details on credit risk.

-The Company measures the loss allowance of its trade receivables (includes Notes receivable · Accounts receivable and Overdue receivables) at an amount equal to lifetime expected credit loss.
-The assessment of the Company's loss allowance as of 31 December 2023 and 2022 are as follows:
+The Company measures the loss allowance of its trade receivables (includes notes receivable, accounts receivable and overdue receivables) at an amount equal to lifetime expected credit loss.
+The assessment of the Company's loss allowance as of 31 December 2024 and 2023 are as follows: